berkeley-physics/intro_python/README.md

-# intro_python
+# Introduction to Python
-Notebooks for Python beginners with emphasis on physics.
-No previous experience required, though familiriaty with basic college-level physics will help.
-Intended for Berkeley physics undergrads (sophomores/juniors).
+A series of 3 Jupyter notebooks for Python beginners with emphasis on physics.
+No previous experience required, though familiriaty with college-level physics will help.
+Intended for Berkeley physics undergrads to help them use Python in their coursework.

-The intended order of the notebooks is:
+The intended order of notebooks is:
 1. `Intro to Python.ipynb`
 2. `Intro to numerics.ipynb`
-3. `Intro to stats.ipynb` (not finished)
+3. `Intro to stats.ipynb`

+### Please fill out the feedback survey [here](https://forms.gle/UN3bFxiXg19GJfy9A) after completing the turotials

 [Click here](http://datahub.berkeley.edu/user-redirect/interact?account=avirukt&repo=intro_python&branch=master&path=Intro%20to%20Python.ipynb
 ) to open the first notebook at `datahub.berkeley.edu`.
-You can also run the notebooks in your own environment by cloning/downloadind this repo and launching the [Jupyter notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/).
+This will ask you log in via CalNet, then create a Jupyer server for you, clone this repository to your account on [DataHub](https://data.berkeley.edu/academics/resources/berkeley-data-stack), and then launch and direct you to the first notebook.
+You can also run the notebooks in your own environment by cloning/downloading this repo and launching the [Jupyter notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/).
 For more information see the first notebook.

-## This is NOT supposed to be a comprehensive guide to all numerical coding in Python.
 ## This series of notebooks is intended to
 - introduce you to concepts and paradigms that are commonly used when programming
 - introduce you to the syntax and quirks of Python and NumPy